All docs

-vibi's two core jobs — auto dubbing and stem separation — are not simple single calls.
-Two external APIs (Perso, Gemini), polling, ffmpeg post-processing, and signed downloads line up in sequence.
+vibi's two core jobs — stem separation and video render — are not simple single calls.
+An external API (Perso), polling, ffmpeg post-processing, and signed downloads line up in sequence.
 This article unfolds that sequence and explains why this order and why the BFF took those steps.

 Premise: assumes the BFF-as-one-layer decision in why-bff.md is accepted.